General Structure and Ownership

 There are no concentration limits in Japan.

 Under the Electricity Business Act, EGC has responsibility for market surveillance to secure the soundness and fairness of the electricity market.
-If any anti-competitive behaviour by an electricity business operator is detected, EGC may give a warning to such electricity business operator to improve its business, and advise the Minister of Economy, Trade and Industry to issue an order to such electricity business operator to improve its business.
+If any anti-competitive behaviour by an electricity business operator is detected, the EGC may give a warning to such an operator and advise the Minister of Economy, Trade and Industry to issue an order to such an electricity business operator to improve its business.